Elvis-Jagger-Abdul-Jabbar/The_Last_Chance/Meetings.md

 Meeting 9:
 07/03/2022 (14:00 - 15:00)
-We discussed about our progress on coding
+We discussed about our progress on coding.

+Meeting 10:
+15/03/2022 (14:00 - 15:00)
+We planed to deliver sprint 3 and discussed about each person tasks.